sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-1.markdown

 * **Compatibility Problems with the `UnliftIO`**

-  inability to support algebraic effects (delimited continuations) due to reliance on `MonadUnliftIO`
+  Inability to support algebraic effects (delimited continuations) due to tight reliance on `MonadUnliftIO`

 * **Semantic Soundness**

-  Unsound semantics that occur when combining higher-order effects with algebraic effects (delimited continuations) in effect libraries
+  Unsound semantics that occur when combining higher-order effects with algebraic effects (delimited continuations) in existing effect libraries

 * **Interoperability**

   Fragmentation of the Haskell ecosystem and significant migration costs due to the proliferation of incompatible effect libraries

   Due to incompatibility among these libraries, migrating between them has incurred significant costs.
-Today, the community seeks a definitive solution that ends the cycle of migration hell.
+Today, the community seeks a solution that ends the cycle of migration hell.

 # Overview